fastify/fastify-swagger/README.md

 })
 ```

-Will generate this in the OpenAPI v3 schema's `paths`:
+Generates this in the OpenAPI v3 schema's `paths`:

 ```json
 {